efunn/baby-to-babby/README.md

-# How is babby formed?
+# Babby's first chrome extension
-Drag the .crx file into chrome to find out!
+A useful addition to any browser.